stairwaytowonderland/Smart-ATS-Analyzer/README.md

 ## Prerequisites
 - Python 3.x and Make installed on your PC
 - Basic knowledge of Python and Streamlit
-- Google API key for Google Gemini Pro Vision LIM Model
+- Google API key for Google Generative Language API model

 ## Setup Steps